CarlosCuxim/carloscuxim.github.io/src/content/posts/002-the-area-of-an-inscribed-triangle.md

    vectors is congruent of the triangle $\triangle ABC$.
 2. If $O$ is the origin $(0,0)$, then calculate the area of the triangles
    $\triangle AOB$, $\triangle BOC$ and $\triangle AOC$.

+## The area of the parallelogram defined by two vectors

+Suppose that we have two vectors $u$ and $v$